 6) Fløibanen Funicular

 Once you've taken the funicular to the top, the view is not all there is to enjoy either.
-Fløien Folkerestaurant is one of the most well known restaurants in Bergen, and offers quality food at 320 meters above sea level.
-Nearby there are also manyscenic paths and trails of all lengths, including some leading to the other peaks in the area.
+Fløien Folkerestaurant is one of the most well known restaurants in Bergen, and offers quality food at 1,050 feet metres above sea level.
+Nearby there are also many scenic paths and trails of all lengths, including some leading to the other peaks in the area.

 7) Hunderfossen Family Park